| Title: | Machine Learning Benchmark Problems |

 number of patterns to create |

-Returns an object of class "mlbench.waveform"
+Returns an object of class "mlbench.xor" with components

 x |